pemorse/Tagger/README.md

 This repository includes an example WaveRider buoy data file: cpso2001_h1.csv

-This version of Tagger works with local .csv/.txt data files.
+For demonstration purposes, this is a non-THREDDS-capable version of Tagger that works with local .csv/.txt data files.